 Just Economics believes that wage and income disparity are a root cause of poverty and began working on living wages from our inception.

-We now have 3 aspects of our active Living Wage campaign work:
+Our active Living Wage campaign work:

 - Local Living Wage Policy

 - Voluntary Living Wage Certified Employer Program

 - Raising Wages NC: North Carolina State Minimum Wage Campaign